jneem/jekyll-now/_posts/tikz/pijul.md

 # This is a draft!

-In the [last post](TODO), I talked about a mathematical framework for a version control system (VCS) without merge conflicts.
-In this post I'll explore [pijul](pijul.com), an implementation of such a system.
+In the [last post](jneem.github.io/merging/), I talked about a mathematical framework for a version control system (VCS) without merge conflicts.
+In this post I'll explore [pijul](pijul.com), which is a VCS based on a similar system.
 Note that pijul is under heavy development; this post is based on a development snapshot (I almost called it a "git" snapshot by mistake), and might be out of date by the time you read it.